Transitous

 }

-If the feed contains errors, you can try to add the "fix": true
+In both cases, the name needs to be unique in the file.
+If the feed contains invalid entries, you can try to add the "fix": true attribute, to try to automatically correct errors.

 Once you create a pull request, fetching your feed will automatically be tested.